SureshotM6/putty-launchy-plugin/README.txt

 http://putty-launchy-plugin.googlecode.com/

-INSTALLATION
-Copy PuTTY.dll to your Launchy Plugins folder (most likely 'C:\Program Files\Launchy\Plugins') and restart Launchy.
-If PuTTY.exe is not in your PATH, go to the options dialog and set the path to PuTTY there.

 USAGE
+Version 2.0 of PuTTY Plugin for Launchy will work only with v2.0 (and higher) of Launchy.

+If PuTTY.exe is not in your system PATH, you will need to set the path to PuTTY in the options dialog.
+To access the options, right click on the Launchy window and click "Options".
+Next go to the "Plugins" tab and select "PuTTY".
+You can customize and enable/disable many features of this plugin here.

 To begin completion, type "ssh" or "putty" followed by tab or space.
-The plugin will list all of your PuTTY sessions and search for them by keyword (not by straight text).
-Therefore the session "home linux ssh" can be found by any permutation of "home," "linux," and "ssh."
+The plugin will list all of your PuTTY sessions.
+After you select a session in Launchy, it will be launched in PuTTY.

 CHANGELOG
 v2.0
     Now supports Launchy v2.0 (complete rewrite)
-    Added configurable options for just about everything
+    Added configurable options for just about everything Trigger words can be changed (defaults to "ssh" and "putty") Sessions can be added directly to index, with no trigger word required

 v1.3
     Parameters not matching a session name will now be treated as a host name